mpokrass/PSYCH253/lecture_notes.md

 Result: More approach motivation (for personal projects) in relationship uncertainty condition (for self).

 We engage in reactive approach motivation (RAM) when facing goal conflict (BIS activation).

+## Nov 14

+Brain

+Over 100 billion neurons (and 10-50x more glial cells - support cells) in a rich network that fires synchronously to produce thought, action, and emotion.
+Conducts electrical signals, through neurons, with the support of glial cells (secondary cells that aren't conductive, just there for support reasons).

+Unique properties of neural tissue: only type of tissue that can conduct electrical signals.
+Sent along the axon of the cell to signal the next cell down the line.

+Post synaptic potentials: occur at junction of two cells.
+Synapse - gap between neurons.

+Neural tissue does not undergo mitosis (in most areas) like other cells and remains in G_0 phase.
+Can't regenerate nerual tissue in some areas, so some brain damage is permanent (except for hippocampus).
+G-naught phase.

+3 distinct precesses: dendrites (mechanical stimulators), cell body, and axon.
+Brain is a bunch of interconnected string-like processes.

+Dendrites are tiny/branch like.
+Pick up signals from external environment and propogate to cell body or trigger action potential in cell body.
+Motor neurons are unipolar.

+Glial cells can't conduct.
+Vastly outnumber neurons.
+Don't carry/generate action potentials.

+3 types:

+- microglia: takes away waste/damage, cleans up after it.
+Perform maintenance of neurons.
+- schwann: create mylenated tissue around axons.
+Mylen insulates axon (long string like) to increase speed.
+Different types of mylen.
+- Astrocytes provide structural support and encapsulate the synaptic cleft.
+End of one neuron contacts another one.
+In order to prevent leakage of neurotransmitters, astrocytes are there.

+CNS (brain + spinal cord), PNS (out to appendages).

+-
+Outer cortices: frontal, parietal, occipital, and tempral lobes.
+Most human aspects of the brain.

+Sulcus: divots/valleys in the cortex

+Gyrus: outward bump of neural tissue.

+Central culcus: seperates parietal and frontal loves.
+Pre and post central gyrus on either side.

+Lateral sulcus (sylvian fissure): seperates frontal from temporal love.

+Parieto-occipital sulcus.

+Longitudinal fissure: separates two hemispheres.

+Measure macro level with fMRI and EEG vs micro levels (cytoarchitecture)

+Use tools and knowledge to investigate social phenomenenon.

+Interdicsiplinary collaboration (eg. physics).

+Temporal lobe - absraction, empathy.

+EEG measures brain waves.

+fMRI identifies what areas are getting more blood flow at a certain time.

+Positron emission tomography (PET) - inject radioactive ions in body, look at where they end up.

+Each imaging technique has pros/cons.

+Sometimes low ecological validity, eg. fMRI is unrealistic environment.

+Spatial vs temporal resolution: location in space vs time.
+Better resolution in space or time for each imaging technique.
+Better spatial resolution - fMRI

+EEG has better temporal resolution.

+-
+Electrical signaling

+Action potentials (AP): neuron fires if stimulus reaches threshold.
+Depolarization then action potential then repolarization, then refractory period.

+AP are fast, unlocalized, and not strong enough to pick up outside of the CNS.

+Basic, electrochemical unit of the nervous systeml we are a collection of electrochecmical impulses.

+EEG signals are primarily composed of post synaptic potentials.
+Occurs at the junction of two nerve cells (terminal bouton, synaptic cleft, and post-synaptic neuron).

+Neurotransmitter release opens protein channesl and changes voltage in the post-synaptic neuron.
+This change is measured by EEG.
+Imagine waterfall, measure potential energy at top and bottom.
+Need two points for EEG to measure potential electrical energy between the two points.

+Electrical signals can permeate the scalp.
+EEG measures voltage between two points.

+Can be poor spatial resolution for EEG, hard to figure out exactly where it's coming from.

+-
+Left frontal assymetry

+lots of spikes in energy all the time.
+Reduce the spikes to sinusoidal waves.
+Measure how prevalent/strong the wave is.
+This is what gives the frequency analysis of the brain.

+LFA: difference between the specific frequence of alpha (5hz, goes up and down 5 times a second).

+LFA linked to approach motivation.

+-
+Harmon-Jones and Allen

+Does approach motivation always have a positive valence?

+Collected self-report measures of trait anger and aggression from children 11-17 years old (7 of which had diagnosed impulse control problems) measured EEG as well as self-reported affect (purely correlational design)

+DV: trait anger and aggression

+DV: LFA

+DV: ositive and negative affect

+Result: correlation between anger and resting LFA.
+More approach motivation for angry people.
+Alpha signal was positively correlated with self reported measures of anger.